 FREEPOST Universal Credit Live Service – we recommend all mail sent to the DWP for any purpose is sent ‘signed for’ as proof of delivery.
 You cannot do so with this FREEPOST address.
 This is one of the many things wrong with UC and we urge all claimants to complain to their MP, councillors and anyone else who’ll listen to get this changed and force the DWP to provide an alternative mailing address.

-From Wednesday 31 January, everyone in receipt of Universal Credit in full service areas will be able to choose if they want to be paid twice monthly and they will also have the option to have their housing element cost of their Universal Credit award paid directly to their landlords.
-This follows the introduction of Scottish Universal Credit choices for new applicants from 4 October 2017.
+From Wednesday 31 January, everyone in receipt of Universal Credit in full service areas will be able to choose if they want to be paid twice monthly and they will also have the option to have the housing element cost of their UC award paid directly to their landlords.
+This follows the introduction of Scottish Universal Credit Choices for new applicants from 4 October 2017.
 A total of 5,800 new applicants in full Universal Credit service areas were offered the Scottish Universal Credit choices.
 (Inclusion Scotland E-bulletin 16 March 2018)